 How to Sharpen Hedge Trimmers

 Hedge trimmers are invaluable tools in the garden.
 Irrespective of the size of the garden, if you have a hedge alongside the fencing, or are using borders for demarcation, keeping them neat and tidy is crucial.
 Most people invest in good quality hedge trimmers to keep their hedges well maintained and spotless.
 These hedge trimmers come in a variety of types like long reach hedge trimmers, cordless hedge trimmers, gas-powered hedge trimmers, manual hedge trimmers, battery-powered hedge trimmers, electric hedge trimmers, and so on.
+You can even sharpen things like lawn mowers using the same method.

 Initially, most hedge trimmers are known to be extremely sharp, but with constant use, their blades may become dull and blunt.
 The ideal habit is to sharpen and maintain the hedge trimmer blades at least once every two months, depending on use.
 If you tend to use the hedge trimmer frequently, you may even need to sharpen the blades once each month, instead of alternate months.